misudashi/systems/index.md

 For a better experience, I organize my notes in [Maps Of Content](https://justgage.github.io/moc.md).
 They can be seen as folders.

-For now, the hub points to 6 different Maps of Content:
+For now, the hub points to 6 different Maps of Content: [[krezingfza|A Brief Introduction to Degeneracy and the Beginning of Modern Dark Ages]]

 - [[MOC Self Improvement]]#
 - [[MOC Projects]]#